adobe/aepsdk-edgeconsent-ios/README.md

 When prompted, make sure you change the branch to `main`.
 (Once the repo is public, we will reference specific tags/versions instead of a branch)

-Alternatively, if your project has a `Package.swift` file, you can add AEPConsent directly to your dependencies:
+Alternatively, if your project has a `Package.swift` file, you can add AEPEdgeConsent directly to your dependencies:

 ```
 dependencies: [